 The shared interface mechanism allows to transfer an object instance of a Kernel type from one Feature to an other.
-To do that, the Kernel must register a new Kernel type converter.
+To do that, the Kernel must register a new converter (See Kernel.addConverter() method).

-See the Converter class and Kernel.addConverter() method for more details.

 5.7 Multi-Sandbox Enabled Libraries